AMReX-Astro/Castro/docs_new/source/rp_intro.rst

 C++ parameter format
 --------------------

-The  parameters take the form of:
+The C parameters take the form of:

 ::